Progress Publishing Co.

 During the game, the spins are running in a quick succession.
 First and foremost the croupier invites players to place their bets by saying:” Faites vos jeux, Messieurs” (put your bets Gentlemen).
 Then he sets the roulette in movement and throws an ivory ball in an opposite to roulette direction in a circular inclined space raised above the cylinder bearing 37 divisions.
 When after turning and striking the divisions the ivory ball drops into one of the divisions, the croupier announces: “Rien ne va plus” and from this very moment no more bets are accepted.

-Should accidentally a chip or anything else drop into the cylinder whilst in motion, the spin would not count, and by saying: ”Rien ne va” the croupier stops the game.
+Should accidentally a chip or anything else drop into the cylinder whilst in motion, then, by the rules, the spin would not count, and by saying: ”Rien ne va” the croupier stops the game.
 Then after having removed from the cylinder the chip and throwing again the ivory ball, he says: Messieurs, tout va”.

 When the ivory ball definitely drops into one of the divisions the croupier announces the number turning up, pointing same out on the green cloth with the tip of his small rake.